 Currently, in September 2015, there are approximately 438 online auctions selling supposed bronze and marble sculptures by Demetre Chiparus.

 Headline descriptions designed to attract the unwary range from the ridiculous; “Demetre Chiparus Belly Dancer Bronze Masterpiece Sculpture Marble Base Statue” to the more seductive “Spectacular Art Deco Sculpture ‘Clara’ by Demetre Chiparus“.

 Buy-It-Now prices range from $4675 to $14,000 USD, high enough to peak the interest of the unwary collector and allow them to persuade themselves they have found an undiscovered masterpiece.
-Low enough to be almost affordable.
+Cheap enough to be almost affordable.

-But close examination of the rather small images and a thorough reading of the description on each auction reveals all.
+But a close examination of the rather small images and a thorough reading of the description on each auction reveals all.